52North/huddle_python-series/README.md

 Package manager which installs packages (not only Python packages!) into conda environments.
 [Conda](https://packaging.python.org/key_projects/#conda) is used most often via one of the following two software distributions: Anaconda, Miniconda.
+Note that Anaconda is a distribution for scientific computing that installs many additional packages beyond just conda.
+If only conda is needed, miniconda is the preferred option.

 **Note**: conda environments are not necessarily isolated from the host system as they may use site-packages from there.
 To make sure not to use host site-packages you can set the following environment variable: `export PYTHONNOUSERSITE=True` (this behavior was experienced with Ubuntu+Miniconda).